bahadiryzc/MIAS-mammography-object-detection/README.md

 http://peipa.essex.ac.uk/info/mias.html
 if you check the site you can see description of the dataset.

-I have done this Project on Kaggle.
+I have completed this Project on Kaggle. so if you want to check out on Kaggle here is the link : https://www.kaggle.com/codeer/mias-mammography-cnn

 This is sample image my result
 ![](/random_25_image_fig.png)